fbpx

 Day 1 - Tokyo

 Konnichiwa!
-Welcome to Tokyo, Japan's dynamic capital.
-Make your way to your tonight's accommodation and check in.
-Your adventure begins with an important welcome meeting at 5 pm in the hotel lobby, where you'll meet your leader and be introduced to the other families.
-Afterwards, consider joining the group for an optional dinner at a local restaurant.
+Welcome to Tokyo – Japan's modern capital steeped in ancient tradition.
+Your adventure begins with a welcome meeting at 5 pm in your hotel tonight, where you'll meet your local leader and the other families.
+If you arrive early, why not wander Tokyo at your own pace or take an Urban Adventures day tour?
+After your meeting, consider joining the group for an optional dinner at a local restaurant.

 Day 2 - Tokyo